danielmiessler/fabric/patterns/find_hidden_message/system.md

 EXAMPLE: "You shouldn't trust any narrative coming from the government or an elite."
 EXAMPLE: "You shouldn't think for yourself because there are much smarter people who can do that for you."

-- In a section called HIDDEN OPINIONS, output a bulleted list of beliefs, captured in 10 words each, that the speaker(s) is trying to get you to subtly believe.
+- In a section called HIDDEN OPINIONS, output a bulleted list of beliefs, captured in 10 words each, that the speaker(s) is trying to get the audience to subtly believe.

 - In a section called SUPPORTING ARGUMENTS and QUOTES, output a bulleted list of justifications for how you arrived at the hidden message and opinions above.
 Use logic, argument, and quotes as the content for each bullet.